umbraco/UmbracoDocs/11/umbraco-forms/editor/creating-a-form/form-settings.md

 |**Mark fields** | You can choose to not mark any fields or only mark mandatory or optional fields. |
 | **Indicator** | Choose which indicator to use when a field has been marked as mandatory.
 The default indicator is `*` |

-### Automcomplete
+### Autocomplete

-The automcomplete setting for the overall form can be changed from the default of "None" to "On" or "Off".
+The autocomplete setting for the overall form can be changed from the default of "None" to "On" or "Off".
 Setting this explicitly will control how the browser offers automatic prompts to the user when completing the form.

 ![Form settings validation](images/FormSettingsAutcomplete.png)